 Although I am a total advocate for shopping regularly and using fresh ingredients, there are a few pantry items that I consider staples as they can help you create a really quick, easy, and inexpensive meal in very little time.
-I do my best to always keep things like canned tomatoes, beans, lentils, rice and oatmeal in the pantry to use a base for simple meals, as well as spices, onions and garlic to help add a little flavour in a pinch.
+I do my best to always keep things like canned tomatoes, beans, lentils, rice and oatmeal in the pantry to use a base for simple meals, as well as spices, onions, and garlic to help add a little flavor in a pinch.
 (I can handle a simple meal, but a bland meal I cannot.)
-Once combined these simple ingredients can create easy stews, soups and curries in little time for very little cost, much like this vegetarian chickpea chana masala.
+Once combined these simple ingredients can create easy stews, soups, and curries in little time for very little cost, much like this vegetarian chickpea chana masala.

-The term chana masala literally translates in “mix-spiced small-chickpeas”, so I’m not really reinventing the wheel with the name of this dish!
-Chana masala is typically made with chickpeas, tomatoes, a blend of spices and a key ingredient called amchoor, however, because amchoor is not easily found for everyone, I’ve made my own version without it to help keep this chickpea chana masala recipe extra simple.
+The term chana masala literally translates as “mix-spiced small-chickpeas”, so I’m not really reinventing the wheel with the name of this dish!
+Chana masala is typically made with chickpeas, tomatoes, a blend of spices, and a key ingredient called amchoor, however, because amchoor is not easily found for everyone, I’ve made my own version without it to help keep this chickpea chana masala recipe extra simple.
 Chana Masala is often served with some type of bread but I think paired with some fluffy rice it makes a great weeknight meal.